Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's levitate effect attribute.

 `luck`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's luck attribute statistic.

 `magicka`_ (`tes3statistic`_)
+    Read-only.
 Access to the actor's magicka statistic.

 `magickaMultiplier`_ (`tes3statistic`_)
+    Read-only.
 Access to the actor's magicka multiplier statistic.

 `mobToMobCollision`_ (`boolean`_)
     Allows modifying if this actor will collide with other actors.
 When true (default), the actor cannot move through other actors.
 When false, the actor is allowed to move through other actors, and other actors can move through it.